beyondessential/tupaia/README.md

 We use codeship for the admin-panel, meditrak-server, web-config-server, and web-frontend packages.

-For codeship to use our environment variables, we store them encrypted and committed to the repo as ci-env-vars.encrypted inside each package.
+For codeship to use our environment variables, we store them encrypted and committed to the repo as ci-env-vars.encrypted.
 In order to update an environment variable:

 - modify your local .env file
 - download the codeship encryption key (either from LastPass or codeship itself) and save as codeship.aes in the root directory